CSaratakij/MainBlog/content/projects/Doppelganger.md

 __Normal Mode__

-(todo)The focus ability as a text is simple, ....
+The focus ability as a text is simple, It'll wrap player back to the opposite side of where they came from.

 But what it actually mean to wrap themself back?